DataDog/datadog-ci-rb/README.md

 [![CircleCI](https://dl.circleci.com/status-badge/img/gh/DataDog/datadog-ci-rb/tree/main.svg?style=svg)](https://dl.circleci.com/status-badge/redirect/gh/DataDog/datadog-ci-rb/tree/main)

 Datadog's Ruby Library for instrumenting your test and continuous integration pipeline.
-Learn more on our [official website](https://docs.datadoghq.com/continuous_integration/tests/ruby/).
+Learn more on our [official website](https://docs.datadoghq.com/tests/) and check out our [documentation for this library](https://docs.datadoghq.com/tests/setup/ruby/?tab=cloudciprovideragentless).

 > [!IMPORTANT]
 > The `datadog-ci` gem is currently a component of [`ddtrace`](https://github.com/datadog/dd-trace-rb) and should not be used without it.